Vegan Lemon Cake

 - Divide the batter equally in the prepared pans.
 Bake for 30-35 minutes, until a toothpick inserted comes out clean.
 Let cool on wire racks for 5-10 minutes, then run a knife around the edges to loosen, and carefully invert the cakes onto your hand.
 Remove the parchment paper and place on a wire rack to cool completely.

-- Make the frosting: Using a standing mixer or handheld mixer, beat the vegan butter until light and fluffy, about 2 minutes.
+- Make the frosting: Using a stand mixer or hand mixer, beat the vegan butter until light and fluffy, about 2 minutes.
 Reduce the speed, add in the 2 cups of the powdered sugar, lemon juice, lemon zest and vanilla extract.
 Beat on low, then switch to medium speed and beat until light and fluffy, about 2 minutes.
 Now add in the remaining 2 cups powdered sugar and mix.
 If the frosting seems too thick, add a tablespoon at a time of non-dairy milk.
 If the frosting seems too thin, add more powdered sugar until a desirable consistency is reached.

 - Frost the cake: Place one of the cake layers on your cake stand or plate.
 Frost the top evenly.
 Place the second cake layer on top.
 Top the second layer with more frosting, and frost the sides as well.
 Decorate as desired and serve!

 - Aquafaba is the liquid in a can of chickpeas.
 Simply drain the chickpeas over a bowl and collect the liquid.
-With a hand mixer, mix until light and foamy, about 1 minute.
-Then measure 1/2 cup.

 - Cake flour is wonderful here if you can find it.
 The cake will come out fluffier with a fine crumb, but all purpose works if you don't have access to cake flour.
 Gluten free all purpose flour works quite well, too.